-- 5.1 In order to understand which infrastructure should be prioritised for funding from District CIL it is necessary to develop a prioritisation framework.
+5.1 In order to understand which infrastructure should be prioritised for funding from District CIL it is necessary to develop a prioritisation framework.
 In this way the council will be able to consider those projects that have not been captured in the Local Plans or Neighbourhood Plans.
-Where town or parish councils have a 'made' Neighbourhood Plan and they receive 25% of the CIL collected from commenced development, this funding should be prioritised towards the infrastructure highlighted within the Neighbourhood Plan and should also support the infrastructure in the Local Plan where this is a shared priority, for example for Health and Education infrastructure. - 5.2 Local infrastructure projects, meeting the Local Infrastructure criteria will be able to apply for District CIL outside of the Bid Window.
-It should be noted that the % amount allocated as a ceiling level of funding for Local Infrastructure will be met quite quickly, so allocations will be made on a first come first served basis.
-The % ceiling value of Local Infrastructure funding will be kept under annual review and could be withdrawn or reduced where demands for CIL funding of statutory, critical, and essential infrastructure are high for that period. - 5.3 The following infrastructure types will be assessed accordingly together with the 'in all cases criteria' in the Principles of District CIL Spending section:
+Where town or parish councils have a 'made' Neighbourhood Plan and they receive 25% of the CIL collected from commenced development, this funding should be prioritised towards the infrastructure highlighted within the Neighbourhood

+Plan and should also support the infrastructure in the Local Plan where this is a shared priority, for example for Health and Education infrastructure.

+- 5.2 Local infrastructure projects, meeting the Local Infrastructure criteria will only be able to apply for District CIL within the Bid Window period.
+It should be noted that the 3% District CIL amount is allocated as a ceiling level of funding to put into the Local CIL Fund and project allocations outwards will reduce the available Local CIL Fund quickly.
+Allocations will therefore be made on a first come, first served basis.
+The 3% ceiling value of Local Infrastructure funding will be kept under annual review and the Local CIL Fund could be withdrawn or reduced where demands for CIL funding of statutory, critical, and essential infrastructure are high for that period. - 5.3 Where the Local CIL Fund has not all been allocated in that funding period, any remaining funds will be ringfenced and added to the 3% available for the next bid round. - 5.4 Where levels of District CIL are diminished, and where with large, planned for Essential Infrastructure projects coming in the pipeline, the CIL Spending Strategy allows for the Ringfencing of District CIL Funds to ensure adequate District CIL is available at the point a formal allocation decision is required to be made. - 5.5 The following infrastructure types will be assessed accordingly together with the 'in all cases criteria' in the Principles of District CIL Spending section: